sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 ### Super states and regions

+So far, we looked at rather simple and small state machines.
 When the modeled system becomes large and complex, typically so does the state machine.
 At some point the state machine will consist of a lot of states and transitions, which makes it unclear and impractical to work with.
-To resolve this issue and make a state machine more scalable we can use super states and regions.
+To resolve this issue and make a state machine more scalable we can use **super states** and **regions**.

-#### Super states

-A super state is a state that consists of a state machine.
+**Super state**: A super state is a state that consists of a state machine.
 Basically, we wrap a state machine in a super-state which we can then use as a state in another state machine.

 The notation of the super-state is as follows: